-To do this, the Group considers the following risk categories: credit, market - on the banking portfolio (IRRBB & CSRBB), foreign exchange rate, market - on the trading portfolio, liquidity, operational (including among others the operational, information systems and modelling risks), internal governance, business/strategy model and other risks (covering compliance, money laundering and the financing of terrorism, reputational and ESG risks).
+To do this, the Group considers the following risk categories: credit, market - on the banking portfolio (IRRBB & CSRBB), foreign exchange rate, market - on the trading portfolio, liquidity, operational (including among others the operational, information systems and modelling risks), internal governance, business / strategy model and other risks (covering compliance, money laundering and the financing of terrorism, reputational and ESG risks).

 In the scope of ICAAP, the Group allocates capital to the above risk categories.
-As at 31 December 2023, the Group presented an own capital utilization ratio for economic capital requirements of 47.4% (42.2% as at 31 December 2022).
+As at 31 December 2024, the Group presented an own capital utilization ratio for economic capital requirements of 58.0% (47.4% as at 31 December 2023).

-Regarding risk appetite, during 2023 the metrics included in the RAF were always within the limits and levels of tolerance approved for the Group, except as regards the profitability risk indicator (ROE) which has, since 30 June 2023, been over the limit, but within the tolerance levels.
-This situation is monitored by the Risk Department.
+Regarding risk appetite, during 2023 the metrics included in the RAF were always within the limits and levels of tolerance approved for the Group.